 May have something to do with the Most Common Superpower.

-Subtrope of Power Makeover and Transformation Sequence.
+Subtrope of Power Makeover.
 Often the Justified Trope of a Heroic Build.
 Compare Frilly Upgrade, Bishōnen Line, Progressively Prettier, and Sexier Alter Ego.
 Contrast Power-Upgrading Deformation and Evil Makes You Ugly.
-May involve a Growing Muscles Sequence and may be part (or all) of the awesome in Cursed with Awesome.
+May involve Transformation Sequence and/or Growing Muscles Sequence, and may be part (or all) of the awesome in Cursed with Awesome.

 - Akira Fudo from the Devilman franchise was just a skinny Ordinary High-School Student.
 After fusing with the devil warrior, Amon, he gets a super powerful body with muscles, a manlier face, and a six-pack.
 He becomes a Chick Magnet because of this.

 - Subverted in My Hero Academia.
 Izuku has to work his ass off to go from scrawny nerd to muscled and athletic in order to even survive being given One For All.
 Even after becoming strong enough to receive it without exploding, he has to continue working out and refining his body so he can handle larger and larger fractions of its power without breaking his bones.

 - "Iron Mace" Alvida from One Piece was a Fat Bitch who forces men to tell her she's beautiful.
 After she eats the Slip-Slip Fruit, she gains an Impossible Hourglass Figure and a pretty face.